theg4sh/serialcp/README.md

 ### TODO

  - User-friendly argument passing.
- - Stop killing an existing session in _screen_.
+ - Stop killing an existing _screen_'s session when transfer is done.